Alva Belmont: Yachts, opera, "cottages"

 Unable to get an opera box at the Academy of Music, whose directors were loath to admit members of newly wealthy families into their circle, she was among those people instrumental in 1883 in founding the Metropolitan Opera, then based at the Metropolitan Opera House.
 The Metropolitan Opera long outlasted the Academy and continues to the present day.

 In 1886, after her husband inherited $65 million from his father's estate, Alva set her sights on owning a yacht.
-William had the Alva commission by Harlan and Hollingsworth of Wilmington, Delaware, at a cost of $500,000.
+William commissioned Harlan and Hollingsworth of Wilmington, Delaware to build the Alva at a cost of $500,000.
 While J.P.
-Morgan's yacht Corsair was 165 feet long, Mrs. Astor's Nourmahal was 233 feet, and Alva's departed father-in-law's North Star measured 270 feet, Alva and William's 285-foot yacht was the largest private yacht in the world.
-The Vanderbilts then toured the Caribbean and Europe in the highest fashion.
+Morgan's yacht Corsair was 165 feet long, Mrs. Astor's Nourmahal (named after a Punjabi chateau famous at the time) measured 233 feet, and Alva's departed father-in-law's North Star was 270 feet, Alva and William's new yacht was the largest private yacht in the world at 285 feet long.
+The Vanderbilts subsequently toured the Caribbean and Europe on the Alva in the highest fashion.

 This being done, Alva then wanted a "summer cottage" in fashionable Newport, Rhode Island.
 William commissioned Richard Morris Hunt again, and the elaborate Marble House was built next door to Mrs. Astor's Beechwood.
+In 1917 Alva commissioned Beacon Towers, which apparently was a source of inspiration to F. Scott Fitzgerald for his book The Great Gatsby.
 Alva's ostentatious displays of wealth helped to fuel American public interest in the lives of the rich and powerful, and, coupled with the opulent and decadent lifestyles by America's rich and their apparent disregard for the wellbeing of the working class, helped to also fuel fears that America had become a plutocracy.